Even Shakespeare would struggle to capture these Games

 Disgraced Chinese badminton player Yu Yang, who was thrown out despite playing within the rules, reacted by quitting the sport in a posting on her Tencent microblog.

-"Goodbye my beloved badminton," she wrote, blaming organizers for putting rules in place that encouraged "throwing" matches.
+"Goodbye my beloved badminton," she wrote, blaming organisers for putting rules in place that encouraged "throwing" matches.
 "You have heartlessly shattered our dreams."

 Yu's "coup de theatre" was delivered through social media, underlining how, in one way at least, London 2012 is like no other Olympics in history.
 Little wonder the media have dubbed it the "Twitter Games".

-While the site has been crammed with celebratory messages to and from winners, it has also provided a platform for unsavory comments which ended the Olympic dreams of two athletes.
+While the site has been crammed with celebratory messages to and from winners, it has also provided a platform for unsavoury comments which ended the Olympic dreams of two athletes.

 Two days before the opening ceremony, Greek triple jumper Paraskevi Papachristou was withdrawn from the team after tweeting a racist remark.